Home / Recipes / Course / Main Dish / Italian Stuffed Eggplant Boats

 • Fresh basil leaves

-How to Stuff Eggplant
+How to make Eggplant boats

 Slice cleaned and dried eggplant in half lengthwise and remove the pulp.